matafokka/geotiff-3d-dem-viewer/README.md

 # Motivation

-There're couple of reasons why I did it:
+There're a couple of reasons why I did it:

 1. To pass a subject.
 1. To try React.